 There are four different conditions according to Texas law that qualify a spouse for alimony.
 Those conditions are:

-Attorneys in Houston can help their clients present evidence to the judge that shows they qualify for alimony.
+Attorneys can help their clients to present evidence in court that shows they qualify for alimony in Texas during their divorce.
 If the spouse claims they cannot support themselves immediately after the marriage, it’s also their burden to show they’ve looked for jobs and have encountered some barrier in finding gainful employment.

 The judge determines the amount and length of time that a spouse receives alimony.
 There are also statutory limits to alimony in Texas based on the length of the marriage.